arbor-sim/arbor/doc/tutorial/single_cell_model.rst

 3. It **runs** the simulation.
 4. It collects **spikes** from spike detectors and voltage **traces** from registered probes.

-Right now, we'll only be setting a probe and run the simulation.
+Right now, we'll only set a probe and run the simulation.

 .. literalinclude:: ../../python/example/single_cell_model.py
    :language: python